Celant/ModpackKit/README.md

 Sometimes we may change things in these scripts or add new improvements.
 Generally I'll try and keep the GitHub Releases on this repo up to date.

+Additionally, we store a `VERSION.md` in the `automations/` folder, so you can easily tell what release of the automation scripts your modpack repo is currently using.

 ## Contributions

 I'm always open to contributions, suggestions, and more!
 Please file a GitHub issue if you have any problems.